ogud/DS-Maintain/CDS-maintain.md

 %  [author.address]
 %  email="pwouters@redhat.com"
 %  street=""
-% date = 2015-12-14T00:00:00Z
+% date = 2016-01-16T00:00:00Z
 % note=""

 # Abstract

-RFC7344 specifies how DNS trust can be maintained in-band between parent and child.
+RFC7344 specifies how DNS trust can be partially maintained in-band between parent and child.
 There are two features missing in that specification: initial trust setup and removal of trust anchor.
 This document addresses both these omissions.

 Changing a domain's DNSSEC status can be a complicated matter involving many parties.
 Some of these parties, such as the DNS operator, might